UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 **Image A Input File Location Selection** | **Starting Workflow Step Selection** :---: | :---:
 ![](tutorial/1.png)|![](tutorial/2.png)
-Wrapper scripts (e.g. [Example 1](https://github.com/UTFOIL/Vectorization-Public/blob/master/source/vectorization_script_2017MMDD_TxRed_chronic.m), [2](https://github.com/UTFOIL/Vectorization-Public/blob/master/source/vectorization_script_michael.m), ...) are useful for recording and rerunning the input parameters that were used (image locations, resolutions, etc.), but not required, as all of this information is automatically saved in the output ```batch_*``` folder.
+Wrapper scripts (e.g. [Example 1](https://github.com/UTFOIL/Vectorization-Public/blob/master/source/vectorization_script_2017MMDD_TxRed_chronic.m), [Example 2](https://github.com/UTFOIL/Vectorization-Public/blob/master/source/vectorization_script_michael.m), ...) are useful for recording and rerunning the input parameters that were used (image locations, resolutions, etc.), but not required, as all of this information is automatically saved in the output ```batch_*``` folder.

 ## Energy Images
 Default energy filtering processing parameters (purely Gaussian kernel) will work well for the images demonstrated here.
 If instead of the lumen, the vessel wall is illuminated, try starting with an 80/20 Gaussian/Ideal mixture, and a 50/50 annular/spherical ratio.